FDA investigating baby's death linked to probiotic given by hospital

 The Food and Drug Administration is now warning hospitals not to give probiotics to preterm infants, after a baby was killed by bacteria linked to a probiotic.

-An investigation has also now been launched into the death, the FDA announced in a warning published Friday, which followed use of an Evivo brand probiotic manufactured by California-based Infinant Health.
+An investigation has also now been launched into the death, the FDA announced in a warning published Friday, which followed use of Evivo with MCT Oil, a probiotic manufactured by California-based Infinant Health that is now being recalled.

 "Genomic sequencing data demonstrate the bacterium that caused sepsis in this infant was a genetic match to the bacteria contained in this probiotic," the agency said.